Exponential sums over finite fields and the large sieve: The large sieve for Frobenius in compatible systems

-and such that the trace function $t_{\Klc_n,q}$ is the Kloosterman sum $\Kl_{n,q}$. \end{proposition} \begin{proof} The construction of the Kloosterman sheaves is due to Deligne (see \cite{KatzGKM} for the construction via recursive Fourier transforms).
+conductor bounded by $n+3$, and such that the trace function $t_{\Klc_{n,\lambda},q}$ is equal to the Kloosterman sum $\Kl_{n,q}$ on $\F_q^\times$. \end{proposition} \begin{proof} The construction of the Kloosterman sheaves is due to Deligne (see \cite{KatzGKM} for the construction via recursive Fourier transforms).
 As already mentioned, the assertion on the integral monodromy groups over $\F_\lambda$ can be found in \cite{PGIntMonKS16}.
 They form a compatible system for $n$ fixed by Lemma \ref{lemma:compSysFT} applied recursively. \end{proof} \begin{remark} As an illustration of \eqref{eq:codomaintLocalization}, note that $\Kl_{n,q}: \F_q\to\Z[\zeta_{4p}]_{q^{(n-1)/2}}$. \end{remark}

 The following example, when unnormalized (hence replacing $\Oc_\lambda$ by $\Z_\ell$), was treated in \cite{KowLS06} and \cite{KowLargeSieve08}: